WEST (TV network)

-WEST (a backronym for Western Entertainment Series Television) is an American broadcast television network owned by Weigel Broadcasting.
-The network airs a variety of classic western series.
+WEST (a backronym for Western Entertainment Series Television) is an American digital multicast television network owned by Weigel Broadcasting.
+The network airs a variety of classic western television series.

 History

 On June 17, 2025, Weigel announced they would launch a new network dedicated solely to classic Western television series.
 Originally announced with a non-specific launch date within the fall of 2025, the launch date of September 29 was confirmed in the middle of that month.

 The network was originally announced with Weigel stations as their preliminary base group for launch, with other affiliates solidified and announced in the week before September 29.

 Programming

 This is the list of programs that airs on the network: